• Skip to primary navigation

 Yellow Split Pea Stew Recipe

-If you prefer a different dish each day, here you have 3 different versions: The stew can be served with crispbread, my favorite.
+If you prefer a different dish each day, here are 3 versions: The stew can be served with crispbread, my favorite.
 It also tastes great as a Dal on rice.
 Thickened leftovers can be served in homemade pita bread.

 Cook once, serve multiple times.
 The recipe can easily be doubled.